Cancellations, Returns and Seller Protection Policy at Noon

 All customer returns (i.e. customer-initiated returns and non-delivered returns) are brought back to Noon’s warehouse.
 With respect to customer-initiated returns, a basic identification check is performed at the time of item pick-up at the customer’s doorstep and a quality check is performed at the warehouse, and for all non-saleable inventory, a grade is assigned to every returned item upon receipt of said item.
 Refer to Annexure-1 below to check various aspects of the inbound QC process.

 Any such returned items qualify as “good inventory and eligible for sale”.
-Noon shall store such items at our warehouse to fulfil any subsequent customer orders based on the seller’s preference defined in Seller Lab.
-For all other cases, Noon shall initiate an RTV process within a week, or whenever such returned items, pending for seller delivery, reach a limit of ten (10) units, whichever is earlier.
+Noon shall store such items at our warehouse to fulfill any subsequent customer orders based on the seller’s preference defined in Seller Lab.
+For all other cases, Noon or the partner shall initiate a RTV process according to the business model that they employ.
+See detailed return policies for FBN and cross-dock B2B.

 The grading will invoke a compensation amount from the Seller Protection Fund managed by Noon, which will be paid to the seller along with the RTV request.